dimaulana/TheApocRace/README.md

 ![loginpage](https://github.com/hparpia8/COMP4770/blob/master/client/images/loginpage.png)

-This covers the information needed for you to have the game up and running in a few seconds. <br/>
+This covers all the necessary information required to have the game up and running in a few seconds. <br/>

 **`Extra Information:`**